 The bottom line is that, if we’re not investing some significant effort into our marriages, we may practically not think they’re all that important.
 We might not say that, but we put our effort into the things we value most.

 Of course, our marriages often slowly drift into a place of distance over time, without us even realizing it.
 This is why we need to check in on them more intentionally every now and then.
-And regular date night are one good way to begin.
+And regular date nights are one good way to begin.

 On a scale of 1 to 5 (best), how are you doing with getting the time you need (alone) with your spouse?
 Does your life practically show that your spouse is second only to the Lord in importance?

 PS I hope this post doesn’t discourage you, but we need to be honest about our struggles, and what’s underneath them, if we want to make progress.
-In my next post, we’ll talk about the hope we have for moving forward.
+In Part 2, we’ll talk about how date nights can reignite our marriages.